 Isamu Noguchi, Slide Mantra Study, c.
-1985.
-Marble.
-Photo: Kevin Noble. © The Isamu Noguchi Foundation and Garden Museum / Artists Rights Society
+1966.
+Plaster.
+Photo: Kevin Noble. © The Isamu Noguchi Foundation and Garden Museum / ARS

-In addition to these works, Ogunbiyi has reimagined her recurring sculpture series Sweet Mother (2022-25) for the factory environment of the Museum's interior galleries (Area 5), where it will coexist with a selection of drawings and paintings referencing plant-life and hair-threading techniques made over the past decade.
-Elsewhere, in Area 6, Ogunbiyi has created a three-piece steel interactive sculpture and seating area designed to engage the visitor.
-Notably, Isamu Noguchi's play models and maquettes-specifically the Riverside Playground Study (c.
-1961) and Slide Mantra Study (c.
-1960s)-will be displayed outside of Area 6, further expanding the dialogue between Ogunbiyi's contemporary work and Noguchi's innovative designs for play and interaction.
+In addition, Ogunbiyi has reimagined her recurring sculpture series Sweet Mother (2022-25) for the factory environment of the Museum's interior galleries (Area 5), where it coexists with a selection of drawings and paintings referencing plant-life and hair-threading techniques made over the past decade.
+Elsewhere, in Area 6, Ogunbiyi has created a three-piece steel interactive sculpture, You will pave paths of life with play (2025), and seating area designed for freeform play.
+Influential examples of Isamu Noguchi's play models and maquettes chosen by Ogunbiyi-specifically Play Sculpture (c.
+1965-68), Riverside Playground Study (c.
+1961), and Slide Mantra Study (c.
+1966)-are displayed outside of Area 6, further expanding the dialogue between Ogunbiyi's contemporary work and Noguchi's innovative designs for play.

-The distinctive outlines of the individual bar elements making up the interactive and musical sculpture groupings in the indoor/outdoor gallery trace pathways that Noguchi likely traveled between important sites from his personal biography.
-Ogunbiyi researched these routes by walking in Queens, using personal navigation apps-both methods she has used to determine the shapes of her other site-specific interactive sculptures, in each instance visualizing historical and/or contemporary migration routes taken by indigenous, itinerant migrant or immigrant communities.
-These contoured elements invite open-ended play and, less overtly, suggest finding one's way in the world.
+The sinuous outlines of the bar elements that form the interactive and musical sculpture groupings trace pathways that Noguchi likely traveled between important sites from his personal biography.
+Ogunbiyi researched these routes by walking in Queens using personal navigation apps-methods she has used to determine the shapes of her other site-specific interactive sculptures, in each instance visualizing historical and/or contemporary migration routes taken by indigenous, itinerant migrant or immigrant communities.
+These contoured elements invite participation and suggest finding one's way in the world.
 This dynamic interplay between past and present, nature and the built environment, invites the viewer to reconsider how art can transcend traditional boundaries, inviting both physical interaction and intellectual reflection.